An L.A. Bath Remodel Reveals a Wet Room-style Vibe

 The dresser-turn-vanity plan proceeded.
 Liz found a high-rimmed, shallow trough sink that would float above the drawer space beneath.
 The sink’s height would also raise the low-sitting dresser up to standard vanity height.
 Brushed-brass faucets match the shower fixtures.
 Old-school, frameless medicine cabinets sit mounted on a wall of vibrant penny-round tile. (“The orange,” Liz said, “felt like a risk, but a little playful, like us.”)
 Milk-glass pendant lights complement the shape of the tiles.
-Swivel towel racks offer space to air dry towels or clothing.
+Swivel towel racks offer space to air-dry towels or clothing.

 Deliveries during a pandemic

 Putting pieces together proved perplexing.
-“This was our first renovation project without a designer,” Liz explained.
+“This was our first renovation project and without a designer,” Liz explained.
 “Taking on that role myself meant dealing with myriad decisions.”
 During a pandemic, it was harder.
 Shipping delays defied the contractor’s requirement that all finish materials be on-site before demolition could begin.
 “I wanted to see elements laid out before deciding,” Liz said, but plumbing or electrical couldn’t wait.
-By the time multiple pendants arrived for Liz to view over the tub, the electrician had installed wiring for a formerly planned recessed light.
+By the time multiple pendants arrived for Liz to view over the tub, the electrician had already installed wiring for a previously planned recessed light.
 “We paid to bring him back,” Liz said.

 Communicating with your contractor